beaconsproject/disturbance_explorer/docs/buffer_guide.md

 ## Buffer features

+In this step, the user specifies the disturbance layers and associated buffers for creating the undisturbed and disturbed areas maps.
+The disturbance layer options include linear and areal disturbance features, other disturbance features, mining claims, and fire, assuming the spatial layers have been uploaded in the previous step.

+**Select buffer type:** The user has two options.

+  1. **Use custom buffers** - Select this option if variable buffer widths are desired e.g., 1000-m buffer for highways and 500-m buffer for trails.
+If selected, the **mapview** will be replaced with the table summarizing linear and area disturbances under the **custom buffers** tab.
+Variable buffer widths can be assigned .
+The default buffer assigned to all disturances is 500 m.

-The **Buffer features** enables users to apply influence buffers around linear and polygonal (areal) disturbances features.
+**Buffer features** enables users to apply influence buffers around linear and polygonal (areal) disturbances features.

 Users have two options: